codessintheclassroom/classroom-material/week1-webclient_unittests.md

 ## Adding unit tests for your pet component.

 At this stage you should already have a pet component created in the src folder.
+It's valuable to now develop test for this component so:
+1. The correctness of the current implementation is validated.
-It's valuable to now develop test for this component so that any future changes do not break functionality you have already developed.
+2. That any future changes do not break functionality you have already developed.

+Test driven development (TDD) is also popular with some developers.
+With TDD a developer would write the tests as specifications upfront and only implement enough code to make the tests pass.

 ### Step by step instructions for adding unit tests.